Martoen/Martoen/README.md

 ## I'm a learning developer and student!!

-- 🌱 I’m currently learning Android development.
+- 🌱 I’m currently learning Django and Svelte.
-- 🥅 2021 Goals: Learn more about mobile development.
+- 🥅 2022 Goals: Learn more about Web development and backend stuff.

 ### Connect with me: